 The organizers have faced their fair share of challenges, such as limited funds and waste management issues.
 However, with the support of the community, Carnaval Latino has persevered.
 “We don’t charge high fees to the entrepreneurs because our main goal is to keep them engaged and to provide them with a shared space,” Castillo explained.
 The organizers are now seeking funding to expand the event.

 To address this issue, Carnaval Latino has partnered with an umbrella organization, ALAC (Aotearoa Latin American Community), which will allow them to apply for grants and additional resources.
 “This collaboration will help us secure funds for more activities and artists, ensuring an even more enriching experience for attendees,” Castillo said.

 The event has garnered immense support from both the Latin American community and the wider population of Auckland.
 Families, in particular, appreciate the opportunity to reconnect with their roots and introduce their children to the customs and traditions of their ancestral countries.
 By showcasing the diverse cultural heritage of Latin America, Carnaval Latino helps bridge the gap between generations and instils a sense of pride in one’s origins.

-As the event continues to grow, organizers aim to include even more Latin American performances, such Brazil dancers, to further diversify the cultural offerings.
-With each edition of Carnaval Latino, the organizers strive to strengthen the sense of community and unity, while promoting understanding and appreciation for Latin American cultures.
+As the event continues to grow, organizers aim to include even more Latin American performances, such as Brazil dancers, to further diversify the cultural offerings.
+With each edition of Carnaval Latino the organizers strive to strengthen the sense of community and unity while also promoting understanding and appreciation for Latin American cultures.

 While Carnaval Latino may be just one day a month, its impact on the community is lasting.
 It serves as a reminder that cultural diversity is a cause for celebration and a catalyst for meaningful connections among people from all walks of life.